Epic Day Hikes in North Cascades National Park

 Skagit-Information-Center

 When you are finished with Trail of the Cedar walk, you can check out Skagit Information Center and even the old railcar (this is very popular with kids as you can probably imagine).
+I really liked this hike since it was mostly in the forest so it wasn’t as hot and exposed.
+In addition, the smell of the forest just reminds me how we were out in nature and away from our everyday lives.

 Sterling Munro Boardwalk